Mooting at Queen Mary University of London

 Mooting is a long established tradition at Queen Mary.
-Our students are very successful in external moots, such as beating over 70 other universities to win the coveted Oxford University Press Moot 2014.
+Our students are very successful in external moots.
+Most recently, we won the 48th Essex Court Chambers-English Speaking Union National Mooting Competition 2019-2020.
 We also host our own competition, the George Hinde Moot, which has run for over 40 years.

 Mooting is the verbal presentation of a legal issue or problem.
 It's an exercise designed to give students the closest experience to appearing in court.